Common Lisp the Language, 2nd Edition

 Compatibility note: This is roughly equivalent to

-the Interlisp DECL package’s oneof
+the Interlisp DECL package’s oneof.

-type specifier, it always tests each of the component
+or type specifier, it always tests each of the component

 types in order from left to right and stops processing as soon as one